Ranger Creek Ranch

-A: It is recommended that your bring a vehicle that you feel comfortable driving rough ranch roads..
-If we have wet conditions during your hunt you will need a 4WD.
+A: It is recommended that your bring a vehicle that you feel comfortable driving the ranch roads.
+A vehicle with adequate clearance is important.
+We do maintain our ranch roads but they still can be rough.
+A 4WD is a bonus but not a necessity.
 Also you will need to be able to transport your hogs back to our processing facility.
-Other transportation can be provided for an additional fee.
-Please make arrangements at time of booking.

 Q: When I shoot a hog what do I do with it?

 A: Do not field dress it……Your guide will talk to you about this and show you our processing facility.
 Hogs are normally hauled back to the cleaning facilities where they are field-dressed, skinned and quartered.
 It is the hunter responsibility to do this.
 If you choose not to clean the hogs you killed the and you want it cleaned the guide cleaning fee is $75 per hog for small hogs and $150 per hog for (150# +).
 You will need a cooler to keep your hog meat in once it is quartered.
 Also bring a good quality knife for skinning and butchering.
 We do have some freezer and cooler space available but it works good to keep ice on the meat.

 Q: Is ice available to pack down my hogs?